 How does wpDiscuz prevent spam comments and malicious attacks?

-wpDiscuz provides a three-layer protection mechanism: The first layer is reCAPTCHA v3 or v2, which automatically identifies bots; the second layer is Akismet integration, filtering known spam content; the third layer is custom rules, including keyword filtering, link count limits, and comment frequency limits.
-It is recommended to also enable the "New user comments require moderation" option, which is the most effective defense measure.
+wpDiscuz offers a three-layer protection mechanism: The first layer is reCAPTCHA v3 or v2, which automatically identifies bots; the second layer is Akismet integration, filtering known spam content; the third layer is custom rules, including keyword filtering, link count limits, and comment frequency limits.
+It's recommended to also enable the "New user comments require moderation" option, which is the most effective protection method.

 Which is more secure: wpDiscuz or De:comments?

 As a purely paid plugin, De:comments has more timely security updates and more uniform code quality. wpDiscuz's advantage lies in its strong community support, with fast vulnerability discovery and patching.
-Based on security audit reports, the core security protection of both is similar, but De:comments has a more closed extension ecosystem, resulting in lower third-party risks.
-If you have a sufficient budget and extremely high security requirements, De:comments is the better choice.
+Based on security audit reports, the core security protection of both is similar, but De:comments' extension ecosystem is more closed, reducing third-party risks.
+If you have a sufficient budget and extremely high security requirements, De:comments is a better choice.

 7. Purchase Recommendations and Final Assessment

-Based on a comprehensive security evaluation, feature completeness, and user feedback, wpDiscuz is a recommended comment plugin, but it requires careful configuration.
+Based on a comprehensive security assessment, feature completeness, and user feedback, wpDiscuz is a recommended comment plugin, but it requires careful configuration.
 Here are purchase recommendations:

 - Small blogs/personal websites: Use the free version, paired with Akismet and reCAPTCHA

-- Medium-sized content sites: Purchase the basic extension pack (approx. $39/year), enable comment moderation and IP blocking
+- Medium-sized content websites: Purchase the basic extension pack (approx. $39/year), enable comment moderation and IP blocking

 - High-traffic news sites: Consider purchasing the full extension pack (approx. $89/year), and configure CDN and caching